-Mount Lukins is the highest mountain in the City of Los Angeles standing at 5,074 feet.
+Mount Lukens is the highest mountain in the City of Los Angeles standing at 5,074 feet.
 It is located at the west end of the San Gabriel Mountains providing spectacular views of La Crescenta - Montrose, most of the Crescenta Valley, the Verdugo Mountains, most of the San Fernando Valley, and a large part of the Los Angeles Basin.
 On a clear day, the Santa Monica Bay can be seen.
-Mount Lukins is located within the Angeles National Forest in Los Angeles County.
+Mount Lukens is located within the Angeles National Forest in Los Angeles County.
 The best access from the south is from the Deukmejian Wilderness Park which is at the far north end of Glendale.
 The mountain can be climbed any time of the year, but camping is not permitted.

 Mountain High Ski Resorts